benjburkholder/google-pagespeed-api-script/README.md

 First Contentful Paint ~ 0.8 s
 First Interactive ~ 0.8 s
 ```
-And you should have a file named `pagespeed-results-mobile-2019-08-21_23:33:59.csv` in your directory.
-It's results will look like:
+And you should have a file named `pagespeed-results-mobile-2019-08-21_23:33:59.csv` saved to the "results" directory.
+It will look like:

 ```
 URL, Score, First Contentful Paint, First Interactive